Skip to content

 models

 Named database schemas — each entry represents a logical grouping of related classes (tables) for a single database.
-The feat file declares schema names and optional descriptions only.
+The feat file declares schema names, optional descriptions, and the adapters through which the schema is reached.
 The actual classes are defined in the corresponding def/models/<schema_name>.yaml LinkML file, which is authored separately and may grow over time without touching the feat file.

 The generator creates a stub def/models/<schema_name>.yaml if one does not already exist, then generates one output file per schema per target backend.
 Use plural, lowercase names.